 EKM has a big list of extra features that you can install to add functionality to your store.
-From Abandoned cart statistics to adding a Wordpress blog there are a huge range of Apps to choose from that have been developed over the years.
+From Abandoned cart statistics to adding a Wordpress blog, there is a huge range of Apps to choose from that have been developed over the years.
 It's done this way so that complete beginners to an eCommerce solution don't get overloaded with piles of stuff to configure.

-EKM also offer an API which is freely available so that developers can integrate their own software.
-Third party integration for eCommerce software providers is the way to go so that they can concentrate on making their core software function better and let someone else worry about integrating mailing list or accounting software which are add ons that can support entire companies in their own right.
+EKM also offer an API which is freely available so that developers can integrate their software.
+Third party integration for eCommerce software providers is the way to go so that they can concentrate on making their core software function better and let someone else worry about integrating mailing list or accounting software which are add-ons that can support entire companies in their own right.

-This is where EKM scores heavily because it supports all of the major UK payment gateways and you won't have to go finding a developer to integrate with your favourite payment gateway.
+This is where EKM scores heavily because it supports all of the major UK payment gateways and you won't have to go finding a developer to integrate with your ideal payment gateway.
 EKM supports Paypal, Sagepay, Worldpay, Nochex and Cardstream but not Payment Sense apparently.
-They also support all the major digital wallets as well as Amazon payments and Bitcoin.
-Not all of these payment systems appear in the dropdown list but if you look closely at the bottom of the page you'll see a link to all the supported payment gateways.
+They also support all the major digital wallets as well as Amazon Payments and Bitcoin.
+Not all of these payment systems appear in the drop-down list, but if you look closely at the bottom of the page, you'll see a link to all the supported payment gateways.

 Your store includes all your hosting needs provided by a fully scaleable hosting architecture.
-There are no bandwidth or excess storage charges which is where some solutions like Volusion and 3dcart are going wrong.
+There are no bandwidth or excess storage charges which are where some solutions like Volusion and 3dcart are going wrong.
 EKM guarantee 99.9% uptime and 24/7 server monitoring.
-Security is one of the big hidden bonuses you get with using cloud based eCommerce services because the network is monitored by professionals to keep miscreants at bay.
+Security is one of the big hidden bonuses you get with using cloud-based eCommerce services because the network is monitored by professionals to keep miscreants at bay.

 Many Saas services struggle with the issue of pricing their product and end up with a complicated feature table with less and less functionality being available the further down the price scale you go.
 EKM have opted for the much better solution of providing ALL functionality across the board.
 This is the right way to go because holding back features doesn't give the customer an opportunity to explore them.
 Shopify for example removes the ability to access the abandoned cart saver tool on its entry package and arguably that makes it worthless, because such a high percentage of carts ARE abandoned.
 The ability to be able to try and diagnose the problem and/or email the customer is an essential tool, not a nice to have.

 However giving away the farm comes at a cost and to try and recoup some revenue EKM have opted to bundle in account manager services and provide an eCommerce consultant with it's higher end package.
-This means that if you turnover up to £150k in a twelve month period you'll pay £49.99 per month but once you go over that threshold to say £155k then your monthly fixed cost rises by £100 per month with no discernible extra features to show for it.
+If your turnover is up to £150k in a twelve month period, you'll pay £49.99 per month but once you go over that threshold to say £155k, then your monthly fixed cost rises by £100 per month with no discernible extra features to show for it.